-There are four different areas for Bartimaeus participation: Oral Bible Reading, Art Says It, Speech, and Song Leading (males)/Songs of Praise (females).
-When girls' Oral Bible Reading, Speech, and Songs of Praise are tak-ing place, only other females may be in the room.
+- 1. There are four different areas for Bartimaeus participation: Oral Bible Reading, Art Says It, Speech, and Song Leading (males)/Songs of Praise (females).
+When girls' Oral Bible Reading, Speech, and Songs of Praise are taking place, only other females may be in the room.
 See page 95 for more information on this L2L policy.
-All stated rules and guidelines in the Event Guidebook for these events are in effect for the Bartimaeus events, with the exception of the following:

-1. Oral Bible Reading

-• No minimum time limit - maximum time remains at 2 minutes.

-2. Art Says It

-• Artwork will be placed on a table for display only in the area where all artwork is displayed.
+All stated rules and guidelines in the Event Guidebook for these events are in effect for the Bartimaeus events, with the exception of the following: - 2.
+Oral Bible Reading - 3.
+No minimum time limit maximum time remains at 2 minutes. - 4.
+Art Says It - 5.
+Artwork will be placed on a table for display only in the area where all artwork is displayed. - 6.
+Speech - 7.
+Speeches should be no more than 3 minutes in length for all ages. - 8.
+Song Leading/Songs of Praise - 9.
+Either one or two verses of a song may be led.